Prawet district: Transportation

 Srinagarindra Road is a main artery of the district, Chaloem Phra Kiat Ratchakan Thi 9 and Phatthanakan with On Nut (Sukhumvit 77) as well as Sukhaphiban 2 Roads considered as a minor road.
 Kanchanaphisek Road (Outer Ring Road) passes through the eastern area.

 Prawet is served by Ban Thap Chang Station of the State Railway of Thailand, whose eastern line and airport rail link runs past the area.

 MRT Yellow Line passes through the district along the Srinagarindra road.
 Stations are Srinagarindra 38, Suan Luang Rama IX and Si Udom.

+Politics

+Prawet is regarded as one of the Democrat Party's relatively strong support bases in eastern Bangkok, an area where the party is generally less popular overall, making this constituency a notable exception within the region.
+In the 2026 Bangkok Metropolitan Council election, which was held concurrently with the Bangkok gubernatorial election, the seat was retained by the incumbent council member, Thanawat Cherdchukitkul of the Democrat Party.
+He is the younger brother of Kitpol Cherdchukitkul, a long-serving former Bangkok Metropolitan Council (MC) member for Prawet, who also served as President of the Bangkok Metropolitan Council and later contested parliamentary elections in both 2023 and 2026.